cmohri/bug-free-octo-palm-tree/README.md

   Overall, clearly the running time is not O(n^2).
 We see that already for a sorted array, although the running time is much higher, the running time is not as close to O(n^2) like a reverse order array, because R^2 becomes approximately 0.98.
 The programs that we had access to did not allow us to create trend lines of O(nlogn), but we still assert that on average the running time for a randomized quick sort is O(nlogn).
 As the plot of the shuffled (random) arrays' running times shows, we see that there is a lower bound that even resembles a linear function, whereas the upper bound increases in difference with the lower bound as n increases.
 Arguably, this resembles as O(nlogn) function.
 Furthermore, if we assume that on average, a random pivot point will divide an array into equal portions, and we know that for each portion partition will be called, which has running time O(n), then we can say that on average, partition will be called logn times.
 This leads to an average running time of O(nlogn).

+  In theory, the arrangement of an array should not affect execution time, but clearly based on the data, the two extreme cases of an already sorted arrray and a reverse order array increase execution time, and a random shuffled array will run in an expected execution time of O(nlogn).

 ## Conclusions
   With a randomized pivot point, there is no true best-case or worst-case, because a randomized pivot point will randomly divide the array.
 However, an average running time can be assessed, using the reasoning stated in *Running Time Classification*, which justifies that the average expected running time for a randomized quick sort is O(nlogn).
+As demonstrated, quick sort can result in an execution of O(n^2), for example if the array is in reverse order.